-- Under the leadership of Lemieux and co-owner Ron Burkle, the Penguins have become one of the premier franchises in the NHL and in all of sports, leading the way in fan relations, youth marketing, community outreach and innovative technology while consistently putting a winning product on the ice – including seven straight playoff appearances, three conference finals appearances in the past six years and a Stanley Cup championship in 2009.
+- Under the leadership of Lemieux and co-owner Ron Burkle, the Penguins have become one of the premier franchises in the NHL and in all of sports, leading the way in fan relations, youth marketing, community outreach and innovative technology while consistently putting a winning product on the ice – including eight straight playoff appearances, three conference final appearances in the past seven years and a Stanley Cup championship in 2009.

-Ron Burkle, one of the preeminent investors in retail, manufacturing and distribution industries, is in his 15th season as co-owner of the Penguins.
+- Ron Burkle, one of the preeminent investors in technology, retail, manufacturing and distribution industries, is in his 16th season as co-owner of the Penguins.

-Under the leadership of Lemieux and Burkle, the Penguins have sold out every game for six-plus seasons and consistently rank among the most fan-friendly and community-minded teams in the NHL and all of pro sports.
+- Under the leadership of Lemieux and Burkle, the Penguins have sold out every game for seven-plus seasons and consistently rank among the most fan-friendly and community-minded teams in the NHL and all of pro sports.

-The Penguins reached back-to-back Stanley Cup Finals in 2008 and 2009 and won the Cup in ‘09.
-The team’s solid foundation of ownership has enabled hockey management to spend to the salary cap, sign many of the team’s young core players to long-term contracts and put a competitive team on the ice year after year – leading to seven straight playoff berths, and three appearances in the conference finals in the past six years.
+- The Penguins reached back-to-back Stanley Cup Finals in 2008 and 2009 and won the Cup in ‘09.
+The team’s solid foundation of ownership has enabled hockey management to spend to the salary cap, sign many of the team’s young core players to long-term contracts and put a competitive team on the ice year after year – leading to eight straight playoff berths, and three appearances in the conference finals in the past seven years.